-- Test documentation time line estimates are typically based on time required for creating and reviewing the documents- so it is inbuilt into it even though we don’t always recognize it.
+- Test documentation timeline estimates are typically based on the time required for creating and reviewing the documents- so it is inbuilt into it even though we don’t always recognize it.

 Lastly, this is how a typical review comments document for test cases looks like.
 The comments are in red.
 Not necessarily real comments, but something to show how it’s done.

 Sample Test cases review Document: (click to enlarge image)

 So, do you still feel that processes are daunting?
 Do you perform reviews in your projects?
 Please share your experiences, challenges, questions, and comments below.